gregorbj/Archive-VisionEval/api/model_system_design.md

 - It is not easy to produce summary statistics from the simulated household files for a region; and
 - The number of non-household data files has proliferated in order to store various aggregations for use in the model and for later summarization.

 Finally, because the GreenSTEP/RSPM approach did not define a consistent data model, it does not sufficiently support the goal of modularity, and it does not support the use of alternative datastores.
 To overcome these limitations the VisionEval model system specifies a consistent datastore design.
 This design has been implemented in two types of datastores.
-One uses the HDF5 file format for storing model data.
+One uses R binary files within a hierarchical directory structure.
+The other uses the HDF5 file format for storing model data.
 The HDF5 file format was developed by the National Center for Supercomputing Applications (NCSA) at the University of Illinois and other contributors to handle extremely large and complex data collections.
 For example, it is used to store data from particle simulations and climate models.
 It also is the basis for the new open matrix standard for transportation modeling, [OMX](https://github.com/osPlanning/omx).
-The other uses R binary files within a hierarchical directory structure.

 VisionEval datastores are organized in a 'column-oriented' and hierarchical structure illustrated below.
 The lowest level of the hierarchy are datasets which are vectors of data values.
 This matches well the data objects (lists and data frames) commonly used in R programs and calculation methods which are commonly vectorized.
 Datasets in R datastores are R binary files.
 In HDF5 datastores, they are a portion of the HDF5 file and are called datasets in the HDF5 nomenclature.
 Datasets are organized in tables which are groups of datasets that all have the length.
 For example in the diagram below, Azone is a dataset containing the names of each of the Azones, and Age0to14 is a dataset containing the number of people of age 0 to 14 in each each Azone.
 These datasets and all those listed directly below them are contained in the Azone table.
 In R datastores, tables are represented by directories.
 In HDF5 nomenclature they are called groups.
 Tables that represent values for a particular model run year are grouped together.
-The year groups are named with the model run years (e.g. 2010, 2050) and they contain tables for every geographic level (Czone is optional) as well as 'Household' and 'Vehicle' tables.
+The year groups are named with the model run years (e.g. 2010, 2050) and they contain tables for every geographic level as well as 'Household', 'Worker', and 'Vehicle' tables.
 Tables that contain datasets whose values don't vary by model run year are contained in the 'Global' group (directory).
 These include tables of model parameters, geographic tables, and any other table of datasets that apply to all model run years.

 ```
 |____Global